thebennybox-Community/Community-Compiler/Docs/POA.md

 # Plan of attack

-- [ ] Create Misstion Statmen
+- [ ] Create Mission Statement

-- [ ] Define the goal of this laguage
+- [ ] Define the goal of this language

-- [ ] Create A detailed List of Fetures
+- [ ] Create A detailed List of Features

-- [ ] Use the list of Fetures to create the sytnax defntion
+- [ ] Use the list of Features to create the syntax definition

 - [ ] Design the Compiler Structure and Layout

 - [ ] Design the IL

-- [ ] Implment Sceliton Strucutre of code
+- [ ] Implement Skeleton Structure of code

-- [ ] Start Implmenting
+- [ ] Start Implementing

-- [ ] Standart Lib
+- [ ] Standard Lib

 - [ ] Self host

 ## Some ideas

-for the standart lib we can include things like vectors and matixes becuase it is a game dev lang
+for the standard lib we can include things like vectors and matrix because it is a game dev lang